 escalate into major disputes, affecting team morale.
 The consequences of Power imbalances in an organization include reduced motivation, increased absenteeism, and high turnover.

 A research Result from Weiping et al (2013) in IAAP showed that employees’ power distance orientation moderated the relationships of abusive supervision with employee psychological health and job satisfaction, such that the negative relationships were weaker for employees with higher power distance orientation.
-To combat the effect of power imbalances, mangers promote equity and empower employees through participative management which will in turn enhance employee engagement and reduce turnover costs.
-Power imbalances also be escalated by managers who practice cultural difference which bring in partiality and biasness in an organization leading to poor employee performance and high turnover.
+To combat the effect of power imbalances, managers promote equity and empower employees through participative management, which will enhance employee engagement and reduce turnover costs.
+Power imbalances also be escalated by managers who practice cultural differences which bring in partiality and bias in an organization leading to poor employee performance and high turnover.

 5. Cultural Differences

 Cultural differences arise from diverse backgrounds, values, and communication styles.
 Cultural differences lead to misunderstandings and conflicts if not managed well.
 Stereotyping, lack of cultural sensitivity, poor communication.
-Misunderstandings due to cultural differences escalate into workplace conflicts.
-Reduced collaboration, increased tension, lower productivity are some of the consequences of Cultural differences.
+Misunderstandings because of cultural differences escalate into workplace conflicts.
+Reduced collaboration, increased tension, lower productivity are some consequences of Cultural differences.

 Managers should provide cultural sensitivity training and promote inclusivity.
 Research by McKinsey and Company found out that companies in the top quartile for racial and ethnic diversity are 35 percent more likely to have financial returns above their respective national industry medians.
-When cultural differences are well managed with empathy, it promote diversity and inclusion, driving innovation and performance.
+When cultural differences are well managed with empathy, cultural differences promotes diversity and inclusion, driving innovation and performance.

 6. Lack of Empathy